Connect with us

 At the same time, Prince doesn’t believe in the philosophy of “hire fast, fire fast.”
 Quite the opposite – he advocates for a cautious approach to hiring, emphasizing the importance of taking time in the hiring process to avoid the costs associated with frequent firings.
 While firing is a necessary lever, rushing firing decisions can erode company culture and trust.

-“Firing is important, if needed, and it’s something that it’s a lever that you have to be able to pull as a founder.
+“Firing is important if needed, and it’s something that it’s a lever that you have to be able to pull as a founder.
 But you lose something in that process, which is culture and trust in a certain way.
-Trust is built on relationships that are forged over a long period of time of people working in the trenches together.
+Trust is built on relationships that are forged over a long period of people working in the trenches together.
 And it’s really hard to get that if you’re a constant revolving door of employees and people.
-So, I think slowing down is really important”, he explains.
+So, I think slowing down is important”, he explains.

 He is also aware that sometimes sales leaders are better at selling themselves than the actual product.
 During the interview process, he shares recordings of previous sales calls and asks candidates to analyze them thoroughly, explaining the product comprehensively.
 This method ensures that candidates not only have sales experience but also understand the product and why customers buy it.